-Subclavian Steal Syndrome in Phoenix, Arizona
+Subclavian Steal Syndrome in Phoenix, Mesa, and Payson

-Subclavian Steal syndrome is an occlusive (meaning closed off or blocking) disease that reverses the flow of blood from the internal thoracic artery and vertebral artery due to a narrowing of the Subclavian artery.
+Subclavian Steal Syndrome is an occlusive, meaning closed off or blocking, disease that reverses the flow of blood from the internal thoracic artery and vertebral artery due to a narrowing of the subclavian artery.

 With many years of extensive vascular experience, the highly trained vascular surgeons at Western Vascular Institute specialize in diagnosing & treating subclavian steal syndrome.
-Western Vascular Institute’s three conveniently located vein and vascular clinics in Phoenix, Mesa and Payson, AZ, house the most advanced & innovative surgery centers & diagnostic imaging capabilities for our valued patients.
+Western Vascular Institute’s three conveniently located vein and vascular clinics in Phoenix, Mesa and Payson, AZ, house the most advanced and innovative surgery centers and diagnostic imaging capabilities for our valued patients.
 We will help discover the best treatment plan for you and your lifestyle.
 For more information, schedule an appointment with one of our vascular surgeons, at one of our vein and vascular centers in Phoenix, Mesa and Payson, Arizona.

-What Are the Risk factors of Subclavian Steal Syndrome?
+What Are the Risk Factors of Subclavian Steal Syndrome?

-According to Medical News Today the most common risk factor is atherosclerosis, which a condition where a person arteries are blocked and narrowed due to plaque buildup.
-In the article they also listed several other risk factors that can increase the chances of developing this syndrome:
+According to Medical News Today the most common risk factor is atherosclerosis, which is a condition where a person arteries are blocked and narrowed due to plaque buildup.

 • Age